krishchell/dronobots_git_website/README.md

-# dronobots_git_website
+# Dronobots Website

-This code is for my website dronobots
+This is the source code for the Dronobots website, hosted via GitHub Pages at [www.dronobots.com](https://www.dronobots.com).